espnet/espnet/egs2/chime8_task1/README.md

 --run-on train --asr-tag YOUR_NEW_ASR_NAME
 ```

+You can use You can use `--stage` and `--asr-stage` and `--asr-dprep-stage`  args to resume the inference in whatever step.

 ### Fine-Tuning the Pyannote Segmentation Model

 We assume here you have already generated the data and start from stage 1.